htmoss/movie-list/README.md

-Link to current website: https://keen-nightingale-59bc99.netlify.app/
+Link to current version of website: https://keen-nightingale-59bc99.netlify.app/

+---

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).